syncfusion-content/winui-docs/winui/Funnel-Chart/Legend.md

 chart.Legend = new ChartLegend()
 {

-   ItemTemplate = chart.Resources["itemTemplate"] as DataTemplate
+   ItemTemplate = chart.Resources["labelTemplate"] as DataTemplate
 };
 . . .
 this.Content = chart;